Scunthorpe problem

-The Scunthorpe problem is the unintentional blocking of websites, e-mails, forum posts or search results by a spam filter or search engine because their text contains a string (or substring) of letters that appear to have an obscene or otherwise unacceptable meaning.
+The Scunthorpe problem is the unintentional blocking of online content by a spam filter or search engine because their text contains a string (or substring) of letters that appear to have an obscene or otherwise unacceptable meaning.
 Names, abbreviations, and technical terms are most often cited as being affected by the issue.

 The problem arises since computers can easily identify strings of text within a document, but interpreting words of this kind requires considerable ability to interpret a wide range of contexts, possibly across many cultures, which is an extremely difficult task.
-As a result, broad blocking rules may result in false positives affecting innocent phrases.
+As a result, broad blocking rules may result in false positives affecting many innocent phrases.

 Etymology and origin

-The problem was named after an incident in 1996 in which AOL's profanity filter prevented residents of the town of Scunthorpe, North Lincolnshire, England, from creating accounts with AOL, because the town's name contains the substring "cunt".
-In the early 2000s, Google's opt-in SafeSearch filters made the same error, preventing people from searching for local businesses or URLs that included Scunthorpe in their names.
+The problem was named after an incident in April 1996 in which AOL's profanity filter prevented people in the English town of Scunthorpe from creating AOL accounts because the town's name contains the substring "cunt".
+In the early 2000s, Google's opt-in SafeSearch made the same error, with local services and businesses that included the town in their names or URLs among those mistakenly hidden from search results.

 Workarounds

 The Scunthorpe problem is challenging to completely solve due to the difficulty of creating a filter capable of understanding words in context.

-One solution involves creating a white list of known false positives.
-Any word appearing on the white list can be ignored by the filter, even though it contains text that would otherwise not be allowed.
+One solution involves creating a whitelist of known false positives.
+Any word appearing on the whitelist can be ignored by the filter, even though it contains text that would otherwise not be allowed.